 - There is rightly a concern to construct the operating, tram and infrastructure contracts such that all responsibilities are properly identified and allocated.
 In order to address this issue an activities matrix should be drawn up in the same manner as the risk matrix.
 This should list out all activities and who is responsible for delivering them.
 It should be a live document which is updated through to the conclusion of the contracts.
-The activities matrix can then be compared to the contractual drafting to check for completeness. - The efficient evaluation of bids and approval of decisions to reduce the number of bidders will be critical to the timely delivery of the Project.
+The activities matrix can then be compared to the contractual drafting to check for completeness.
+[This is a helpful suggestion.] - The efficient evaluation of bids and approval of decisions to reduce the number of bidders will be critical to the timely delivery of the Project.
 Experience indicates that planning the evaluation process is critical to informing the drafting of the bidding instructions.
 The planning should extend to who will be doing the evaluation, the need to engage the Stakeholder Group, being clear about what it is that you want to evaluate, the evaluation criteria to be adopted and ensuring that any stakeholder concerns are adequately addressed.
-This approach needs to be built into finalising the drafting of the tram and infrastructure ITNs. - The requirement for bidders to address options is an unfortunate characteristic of complex projects.
+This approach needs to be built into finalising the drafting of the tram and infrastructure ITNs. [tie's approach to evaluation of tenders is well developed and will use a tried and tested evaluation format.] - The requirement for bidders to address options is an unfortunate characteristic of complex projects.
 It should be recognised that the use of options adds to the workload for bidders, can impact the credibility of the project (both of which could effect appetite), complicates the evaluation of bids and can disguise inadequacies in the definition of the project.
 For these reasons the number of options that bidders are required to address should be strictly limited and a proper explanation should be provided in respect of each option.